IdrisDose/esx_drift_team_registry/README.md

 ### Issues

 - If using ESX RPChat removed the OOC tag.
-If you want OOC back in add:
+If you want OOC back in add to your esx_rpchat `server/main.lua`:

 ````
 RegisterCommand('ooc', function(playerId, args, rawCommand)